chpc-uofu/OnDemand-info/readme.md

 ### Authentication

-We had LDAP before, now we have Keycloak.
+We had LDAP before, then Keycloak, and now have CAS.
+The CAS is much simpler to set up than Keycloak.
 In general, we followed the [authentication](https://osc.github.io/ood-documentation/master/authentication.html) section of the install guide.

 #### LDAP
 As for LDAP, following the [LDAP setup instructions](https://osc.github.io/ood-documentation/master/installation/add-ldap.html), we first made sure we can talk to LDAP, e.g., in our case: